wiverson/htmx-demo/README.md

 - User forgot password/email reset
 - RDBMS backed store with properly salted & encrypted passwords

-You will find all of the Spring Security implementation details in the /htmx-demo/src/main/java/com/devhow/identity path.
+You will find Spring Security implementation details in /htmx-demo/src/main/java/com/devhow/identity path.

 The main fancy feature involving htmx is that if a user is logged in to the app with two pages open - let's say page A and page B. If the user logs out on page A, the session is now invalid for page B. In this demo, page B will now correctly bounce to the login page if htmx requests any new data.

 ## Screenshots